 How does it feel to hear those sweet words, “Congratulations, you have been promoted to Sr. Engineer!”

-What if the words you hear after that sentence is, “It comes with an — only — $3000/year hike!”
+What if the words you hear after that sentence are, “It comes with an (only) $3000/year hike!”

 Still proud of the bump in the title but won’t you also feel being wronged.
 How can the promotion come with a salary increase that is so meager?